Key Lime Pie is my favorite dessert, so this is one of my favorite recipes.

 We had a blast, especially my daughter Nell whose eyes were wide open from the moment we stepped off the plane.
-She did have a little trouble when meeting the Disney characters at the park, but who wouldn't have trouble with a 7 foot Pluto when you're not even two years old?
+Of course, she had a little trouble meeting the Disney characters at the park, but who wouldn't have trouble with a 7-foot Pluto when you're not even two years old?

-Let me start out by explaining the difference between Key limes and your everyday supermarket variety, the Persian lime.
-Key limes come from the Florida Keys, thus their name, and are smaller, more yellow and contain more seeds than the green skinned Persian lime.
-The bad news is they're impossible to find fresh at your local supermarkets but the good news is Persian limes work just as well in this recipe.
+Let me start by explaining the difference between Key limes and your everyday supermarket variety, the Persian lime.
+Key limes come from the Florida Keys, thus their name, and are smaller, yellow, and contain more seeds than the green-skinned Persian lime.
+The bad news is they're impossible to find fresh at your local supermarkets, but the good news is that Persian limes work just as well in this recipe.

 I was recently told that key limes are yellow when ripe, not green, but the green ones will work for key lime pie.
-I have also been told that you can make a very good pie using key lime juice available at most supermarkets.
-Although it may not be quite as tasty as using real lime juice, it is a perfectly adequate substitution.
+I have also been told that you can make a delicious pie using key lime juice available at most supermarkets.
+Although it may not be as tasty as real lime juice, it is a perfectly adequate substitution.

 Graham Crackers - What Are They?

 I remember when I was in kindergarten, we were served Graham Crackers with Milk as a snack just before we had to pull out our sleeping mats for a nap.

 Created by Reverend Sylvester Graham back in 1830, these crackers or cookies, in my opinion, are made from whole wheat and sweetened with honey or molasses.
 Originally thought of as a healthy food because the coarsely ground wheat flour was high in fiber.

 If you don't have graham flour available, try substituting a mixture of white flour, wheat bran, and wheat germ.